rapid7/propsd/docs/getting-started/configuration.md

       equal to or lower than the `log:level` makes access logs visible.
 Defaults to "verbose".

-* `index` - These settings control the first file properites are read from.
+* `index` - These settings control the first file properties are read from.

   Propsd reads properties from files stored in Amazon S3.
 Property files are JSON documents.
 A single property file must be configured as an index that